-An essential element of the commitment to settle claims is the immediate allocation of significantly increased funding to be available for claims settlements.
-An alternative to the current method of budgeting would be to fund settlements out of Consolidated Revenues in the same manner that court judgments against the Crown are paid.
+An essential element of the commitment to settle claims is the immediate allocation of significantly increased funding be to available for claims settlements.
+An alternative to the current method of budgeting would to be fund settlements out of Consolidated Revenues in the same manner that court judgments against the Crown are paid.